kreilly86/coffee-probe/README.md

 #### HOME NAV
 <hr>
 <br>
-At the top of the screen there is a coffee bean icon which the user can click on to navigate back to the home page:
+At the top of the screen there is a coffee bean icon which the user can click on to navigate back to the home page.
+This icon was found on flaticon:
 <br>
 <br>